 Always up to date, worldwide.

-“We were able to take advantage of the empirically established figures within the MPS Group for our project.
+“We were able to take advantage of the empirically established figures within the Multi Packaging Solutions Group for our project.
 Several European sites are equipped with Speedmaster presses, and the feedback is very positive.
 The partnership with Heidelberg means that the Group is always at the cutting edge when it comes to innovation and performance thanks to the technologically sophisticated presses, which are perfectly tailored to our needs regardless of the respective business area.
 For example, a Speedmaster XL 75 Anicolor UV with 8 units has just been installed at the Ghent site,” explains Arnaud Laborde.
-The MPS branch in Obersulm in Germany is the first company to purchase the new Primefire 106 digital press, and is serving as a test site for the industrial packaging sector.
+The Multi Packaging Solutions branch in Obersulm in Germany is the first company to purchase the new Primefire 106 digital press, and is serving as a test site for the industrial packaging sector.

 „The only way to make savings that will allow us to maintain, and indeed expand, our market position on acceptable terms is with process optimizations and impeccable production control. “